rosariomoscato/rosariomoscato.github.io/_posts/2023-02-02-classification-wizard.md

 ![image](./img/classification_wizard.png)

-A nice tool to make classifications "on the fly"!
+A nice classification tool, simply drag and drop your data and you'll get your results.
+No coding required!
+Just run it and open the website!
-It is based on **scikit-lern** library and can manage some standard binary and non-binary classification algorithms.
+It is based on **scikit-learn** library and can manage some standard binary and non-binary classification algorithms.
 It is possible to configure hyperparameters, to create plottings and to check metrics.
 There is a very useful link to save the hyperparameters configuration and it's possible to save forecasts as well.